JS-RML/Learning-to-Grasp-by-Digging/README.md

     conda  env create -n learn_dig -f requirements.yaml
 #### 2.2.2 Training
+To train the models presented in the paper:

+    python trainer.py

 #### 2.2.2 Test in simulation
+Here we provide testing script to reproduce the results in paper.
+The saved models will download automatically.

+    python test_in_sim.py

 #### 2.2.3 Test in real with UR10 and Robotiq140 gripper